syncfusion-content/windowsforms-docs/WindowsForms/Tools/Tools-Controls.md

 <tr>
 <td>
 ActivateControl</td><td>
 Activates the docked control which is passed as a parameter to this method.
 This method will be effective only when the control is tabbed to other control or controls.
 This method can be called from a handler for DockingManager.NewDockStateEndLoad Event.
-The parameter is,{{{ ''_Ctrl_'' | markdownify }}} - Indicates the docking window.</td></tr>
+The parameter is,{{ '_Ctrl_' | markdownify }} - Indicates the docking window.</td></tr>
 </table>